Bonnet

 Summary

-Bonnet - Made from purple silk velvet with a crown lining of cream silk stamped with the maker's name 'MISS LINCOLN, milliner, Broad Row, Yarmouth'.
-The brim is lined with the same velvet overlapped from the outer edge and pleated to fit.
-The crown is a circle of double layer stiffened leno (3).
-The brim is a different weight of leno atamped with '4'.
-The brim is edged with cane.
-The centre of the bonnet is decorated with tubes of velvet stiffened with wire with small ostrich plumes dyed to match.
-There is a garland inside the brim of silk tulle edged with blond and moss rosebuds of cream and pink cotton and pressed and painted cotton leaves on wire stems pinned in.
-There are long ties of silk velvet ribbon shaded from pink to purple. (female)
+A woman's bonnet, c.1840.
+The bonnet is made from purple-brown silk velvet with a lining of cream silk stamped with the maker's mark 'MISS LINCOLN, milliner, Broad Row, Yarmouth'.
+The fabric covers stiffened leno of different weights and stiffness, with the leno at the brim stamped '4' and edged with cane.
+The bonnet is decorated with tubes of velvet stiffened with wire with small ostrich plumes dyed to match.
+A garland of silk tulle is edged with blonde lace, moss rosebuds of cream and pink cotton and pressed and painted cotton leaves on wire.
+The bonnet ties with silk velvet ribbon of graduated red and orange tones.
+(Mackenzie, 2004).

 Provenance